-- delivery or registered mail with sender details on the postage franking if not already included. - 7.3 In exceptional circumstances where original records are required for court, a copy of the records must be made and the Staff Member must ensure that the original records have been returned.
+- 7.3 In exceptional circumstances where original records are required for court, a copy of the records must be made and the Staff Member must ensure that the original records have been returned.
 Staff Member must record details of person requesting records so that they can be contacted to ensure return. - 7.4 If health records held in electronic format are being sent by post, then the data must be password protected and password sent separately following Trust procedure. (e.g. sending data such as a diagnostic tests or images etc on a CD via special delivery or courier). - 7.5 If a Courier service is being used, then it is essential to confirm that the Courier service has tracking systems in place, including recorded delivery and traceability of packages.